 Waves uses an account-based model.
 Each transaction is created on behalf of an account, all assets and data are associated with the account.
 An account has a pair of cryptographically bound keys: a private key that the account uses to sign transactions, and a public key that allows anyone to verify the signature.
 More about account

 A decentralized application (dApp) is an application empowered by blockchain.
 A dApp can store data on the blockchain and invoke a script assigned to an account.
 There is, therefore, no centralized database that might be hacked or compromised.
 Any user can view the script code and the result of its invocation.

-To learn more about Waves technology and gain the hands-on skills needed to build dApps, join our free Mastering Web3 with Waves course on Coursera.
+Learn more about Waves technology and gain the hands-on skills needed to build dApps using Waves lessons.